SHOP TALK

 Sure, brochures cost money, catalogues more so, but these are the bait that encourage visitors to the stand.

-Position them at the front of the stand in a nice display and within eye-shot.
+Display them prominently at the front of the stand, in a nice display and within eye-shot.

 3. Cross your arms and show them who’s boss